DanZinagri/NicheD20_Quartz/content/Classes/Martial/Frenzied Berserker/_index.md

 At 3rd level and every 3 levels thereafter the Frenzied Berserker gains access to additional Aggressions, as the Barbarian class feature of the same name.
 These Aggressions can be selected from both those available to the Barbarian, as well as those only available to the Frenzied Berserker.
 The Frenzied Berserker treats his levels as Barbarian levels for the purposes of meeting the prerequisites of any Aggression.

-See [[Frenzied Berserker Aggressions|Frenzied Berserker Aggressions]] for a listing of Aggression available to the Frenzied Berserker.
+See [Frenzied Berserker Aggressions](./Frenzied%20Berserker%20Aggressions.md) for a listing of Aggression available to the Frenzied Berserker.
 ## Frenzied Vigor

 At 4th level the Frenzied Berserker may use the Barbarian's Vigor class feature an additional time per day.